One of the greatest productivity monitoring tools that companies have access to is employee monitoring software.

 With the best employee monitoring software installed on company devices, employers are able to monitor employees to collect employee activity data from company-owned devices.

-Whether it be tracking employee keystroke frequency to identify excessive hours of idle time, ensuring that employees are using company-owned tools for work-related purposes, or using real-time computer usage data to validate time tracking, employers are able to use this employee data as a valuable business intelligence tool.
+Whether it be tracking employee computer activity to identify excessive hours of idle time, ensuring that employees are using company-owned tools for work-related purposes, or using real-time computer usage data to validate time tracking, employers are able to use this employee data as a valuable business intelligence tool.

 Considering installing computer monitoring tools to improve employee productivity for your company?
 Here are 7 ways that you can use employee monitoring software to increase productivity in the workplace.